sitomani/4champ/README.md

 You can also follow the [@4champ_app](https://twitter.com/4champ_app) Twitter account to stay up to date on what's happening with the app.

 ### Main Features and their current status in this repository
 * Radio: You can listen to a random set of tunes from the whole collection of over 150000 modules, or stream from the head, i.e. the most recently added ones.
 You can also play from the local collection from set of modules that you've selected to keep for offline mode.
+This was implemented first in the rewrite.
 * Search (search the AMP database by module, composer, group name or sampletexts): Implemented in October 2018.
 * Playlists (build your own playlists): Playlists implemented in April 2020.
 * Local Collection (store modules locally): Persistent storage for off-line listening of modules implemented June 2019.